|

 life I would have been humbled enough to see things clearly, but

-I was so accustomed to seeing Randy White screw up in the NBA
+I was so accustomed to seeing Rudy White screw up in the NBA

 games on TV that I thought I could match up with him.